Keep the Trail Access info current...

 Select items to indicate features found along the trail.

 Prams & Strollers

-The Mount Feathertop – North Razorback hike summits Mt Feathertop, the second highest mountain in Victoria and one of the most picturesque peaks in the state.
-It is linked to the nearby Mt Hotham ski resort by The Razorback, a high narrow ridge, but otherwise surrounded by steep slopes which continue right to the summit.
-Unlike most nearby mountains, Mt Feathertop has steep slopes right to the top and does not have the rounded summit dome that is typical of many nearby peaks.
+The Mount Feathertop - North Razorback hike summits Mount Feathertop, the second highest mountain in Victoria and one of the most picturesque peaks in the state.
+It is linked to the nearby Mount Hotham ski resort by The Razorback, a high narrow ridge, but otherwise surrounded by steep slopes which continue right to the summit.
+Unlike most nearby mountains, Mount Feathertop has steep slopes right to the top and does not have the rounded summit dome that is typical of many nearby peaks.

 Access and Trail Notes

 To get to the North Razorback, turn off the Great Alpine Road (B 500) just south of Bright at Germantown on the Mount Beauty Road (C 536).
 Cross the Ovens River and immediately turn south along Snowy Creek Track (aka Dungey's Track).
 If you're in a low clearance 2WD, park at the end of the freehold land and walk.
 If you're in a 'soft roader' or 4WD, continue southwards, turning right at every main road junction (ignoring short logging tracks).
 Eventually you will climb up to Stony Creek Tops.

 At Dungey Gap (1300 m) you will find the seasonal road closure gate (locked between Queen's Birthday and Cup Weekend), and a large clearing that has recently been cleared of a blackberry infestation (Thanks Steve!).
 100 metres north east of the road is a large metal fire water tank full of pretty rancid water and a small creek which flows most of the year.
 (Don't rely on it from January to April).